 - Experience: Both NAHI and ASHI require a minimum of 250 inspections, however most experienced professionals will say it’s better to find someone who’s performed at least 1,000 inspections and has at least three-to-five years of full-time experience.

 - Licensing & Insurance: Ask to see proof of licensing if your state requires home inspectors to be licensed, and inquire about proof of general liability insurance as well as and errors and omission (E&O) insurance.

-- Costs: Home inspections generally cost at least $400, and typically take three to four hours.
-The costs will vary depending on such factors as the age and size of a home.
+- Costs: Home inspections generally cost between $300 and $450, and typically take three to four hours.
+The cost of an inspection will vary depending on such factors as the age and size of a home.

 - Get involved: While it’s not required that you attend the inspection, you should attend the inspection to discuss expectations and findings.

 - Know what to look for: This includes structural problems; roof damage; fire hazards, such as improperly vented chimney flues; electrical safety issues, including old wiring; and problems with plumbing and major appliances, like the HVAC system and hot water heater.
 Inspectors should physically crawl the attic and crawl space, if possible, rather than just taking a quick look around from the opening or doorway.

 - Read the report: Many inspectors provide the report the same day as the inspection.
 The report should be thorough and easy to understand and should include narrative accounts of the inspector’s findings that are specific to your house, along with pictures and diagrams.
 Many inspectors will also include photographs with their reports.
 Keep in mind that few houses are perfect, so you should expect some issues to be found.
 Don't hesitate to question your inspector about the report.